-After enjoying the outdoors at Skaftafell, head even further east towards Jökulsárlón glacier lagoon which is considered by many to be the crown jewel of Iceland's nature.
+After enjoying the outdoors at Skaftafell, head further east towards Jökulsárlón glacier lagoon, which many consider the crown jewel of Iceland's nature.

 Towering icebergs break off the glacier and float in the water before drifting off to sea, and you can sometimes spot seals lazing about on the ice.
 You can take a highly recommended boat ride on the lagoon to get a better appreciation of its beauty.
 You can choose between going on a slower Amphibian boat ride or a Zodiac speedboat.

 Make sure you don't miss out on the Diamond Beach, located a stone's throw away.
 There, smaller icebergs wash up on shore and glisten in the sunlight, resembling diamonds on satin fabric.

 After all of this, it is time to head to your accommodation in Kirkjubæjarklaustur.
 If you have any spare time, you could make your way further east, to the town of Höfn, where you can enjoy some of the best lobster in Iceland for your dinner and admire the stunning mountains of the Eastfjords, such as Vestrahorn mountain.

 On your way back, you can have the chance to see Jökulsárlón glacier lagoon again, this time under the midnight sun.

 Maybe you left out some waterfalls or the cliffs at Dyrhólaey, perhaps you still haven't had time to visit Fjaðrárgljúfur canyon that's located right by Kirkjubæjarklaustur, or you want to take a dip in Seljavallalaug pool, nestled in a mountainside.
 Or maybe you just want to get back to Reykjavík early to do some city sightseeing.

 Once in the city, your adventures in nature don't have to end as you can take another optional excursion.
 From Reykjavík, you can board a bus that takes you out to a vast lava field.
 There, you'll get to descend into an empty magma chamber of Þríhnjúkagígur volcano.
 Don't worry.
 There is no hot lava to be found there today, only a spectacular and colorful cave.

 You'll then spend your last night in Iceland in Reykjavík city.